pete5315/assignment-unit-5.3/readme.md

+This was a homework assignment I did towards the start of my time at Prime.
+It was the first time I felt I had written code that didn't just look like everyone else's and I am very proud of that turning point.

 # Unit 5, Part 3: Music Collection

 This unit, we'll be exploring objects by creating an application to help maintain a record collection.
 We will be creating objects using `object literal` syntax.